Valmik2004/Codes/README.md

-This is the file which contains the most important codes.
+This is the file which contains the most imp code.